ElAdamTheGreat/ElAdamTheGreat/README.md

 Van Violet / ElAdamTheGreat

-Take a look at my cool projects at https://www.geltro.tech/ Passionate urbanist and gamer
+Take a look at one of my cool projectss at https://www.geltro.tech/

+Passionate urbanist and gamer

 <!---